Silver Swing ABA

 Gifted Child Behavior Checklist

 Identifying gifted children can be a complex process that requires careful observation and consideration of their behavior and characteristics.
-This is even more true on autistic children due to the unique changes in their brains.
+This is even more true for autistic children, who benefit greatly from specialized Autism Therapy Services due to the unique changes in their brains.

 One of the primary methods used to identify gifted children is through simple observation of their behavior.
 Educational professionals, parents, or friends may notice specific traits and behaviors that indicate giftedness.